Beanie Feldstein

-Elizabeth Greer "Beanie" Feldstein (born June 29, 1993) is an American actress.
-She first gained recognition for her starring roles in the comedy film Neighbors 2: Sorority Rising (2016), the comedy-drama film Lady Bird (2017), and the coming-of-age comedy film Booksmart (2019), the latter of which earned her a nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
+Elizabeth Greer "Beanie" Feldstein (born June 24, 1993) is an American actress.
+She first gained recognition for her starring roles in the comedy film Neighbors 2: Sorority Rising (2016), the comedy-drama film Lady Bird (2017), and the coming-of-age comedy film Booksmart (2019), the last of which earned her a nomination for the Golden Globe Award for Best Actress in a Motion Picture–Comedy or Musical.

 Feldstein has appeared on the Broadway stage, making her debut as Minnie Fay in Hello, Dolly!
 (2017–18) and portraying the lead role of Fanny Brice in the first revival of Funny Girl (2022), a performance for which she earned a nomination for the Drama League Award for Distinguished Performance.
-In 2021, she portrayed Monica Lewinsky in the third season of the FX anthology series American Crime Story: Impeachment.
+In 2021, she portrayed Monica Lewinsky in the third season of the FX anthology series Impeachment: American Crime Story.

 Early life and education

 Feldstein was born in Los Angeles, the only daughter of Sharon Lyn (née Chalkin), a costume designer and fashion stylist, and Richard Feldstein, a tour accountant for Guns N' Roses.
-Feldstein is Jewish.
-She is the youngest of three children; her elder brother is actor Jonah Hill; their eldest brother, Maroon 5 manager Jordan Feldstein (1977–2017), died suddenly of a blood clot at age 40.
+She is Jewish, and the youngest of three children in her family; her older brother is actor Jonah Hill, and their oldest brother, Maroon 5 manager Jordan Feldstein (1977–2017), died suddenly of a blood clot at age 40.

-Her nanny nicknamed her "Beanie" when she was an infant, and her brothers used it as well.
+Her nanny nicknamed her "Beanie" when she was an infant, and her brothers also called her by the name at the time.
 She attended the Harvard-Westlake School in Los Angeles as well as Stagedoor Manor, a theatre camp in New York.
 She and fellow Broadway and film actor Ben Platt have been best friends since high school.

 She graduated from Wesleyan University in 2015 with a degree in sociology.